dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 ## 5 - Conclusion

-That about does it when it comes to the basics at least when it comes to suing canvas elements to create textures in three.js.
+That about does it when it comes to the basics, and a little beyond just the basics at least when it comes to using canvas elements to create textures in three.js.
 Of course there is much more to write about when it comes to working with textures, maps, materials, and [material index values](/2018/05/14/threejs-mesh-material-index/) but maybe all of those things are matters for other posts on three.js.

+This is a post that I do come around to edit now and then, and with that said it is only a matter of time until I get around to expanding this post even more when it comes to this topic.